jianlin-cheng/DISTEMA/README.md

    -m --model: Pretrain model file path
    -g --gpu: gpu option, default: -g cuda, if you want to use cpu set -g: cpu
    ```

+# Contact
+If you find any bugs or have any suggestions, please eamil us. [mailto](xiaochen@mail.missouri.edu)